luvagu/BG-Generator/README.md

 # BG-Generator
 ZTM Lesson 133.
 Exercise: Baground generator

-Generate a Linear or Radial background with this tool and copy the generated css for use in your project.
+In this little challenge I generate a visual Linear or Radial background in which you copy the generated css for use in your project.